Details of Section 80E | Deduction on Education Loan4 min read

 Tenure for Deduction u/s 80E

-- Either 8 years, from the year in which the repayment of loan is started
+- 8 years, from the year in which the repayment of the loan is started

-- Period of 8 years starts from the year in which repayment of loan is started.
-Thus, Date of obtaining loan is not relevant.
+Eight years starts from the year in which repayment of the loan is started.
+Thus, the Date of obtaining a loan is not relevant.